liferay/liferay-docs/develop/tutorials/articles/03-portlets/05-spring-mvc.markdown

 layer, but there are no actual controller classes to delegate the request handling to.

-With Spring MVC your controller is conveniently separated into classes that will handle a particular portlet mode.
+With Spring MVC, your controller is conveniently separated into classes that handle the portlet modes (View, Edit, Help).

 You'll use Spring's annotations to configure the controller and tell `DispatcherPortlet` which mode the controller supports.

-A simple controller class supporting view mode might look like this:
+A simple controller class supporting View mode might look like this:

     @Controller("myAppController")
     @RequestMapping("VIEW")